Crystal Velasquez

 Crystal Velasquez is an author.
-She has written four books based on the PBS show Maya and Miguel, plus the books in the Your Life But... series.
+She has written four books based on the PBS show Maya & Miguel, plus the books in the Your Life But... series.
 Velazquez currently lives in Flushing, Queens in New York City.
 She is also a production editor and a freelance proofreader.

 Education

 Velasquez has a bachelor's degree in creative writing from Pennsylvania State University and is a graduate from the New York University Summer Publishing Institute.